Comment on page

 Please be aware of the following before depositing an incentive on Merkl

 - 1.Merkl is experimental software provided as is, use it at your own discretion.
-There may notably be delays in the on-chain Merkle root updates and there may be flaws in the script or in the infrastructure used to update results on-chain.
-In that regard, everyone can permissionlessly dispute the rewards which are posted on-chain, and when creating a distribution, you are responsible for checking the results and eventually dispute them.
+There may notably be delays in the onchain Merkle root updates and there may be flaws in the script (or engine) or in the infrastructure used to update results onchain.
+In that regard, everyone can permissionlessly dispute the rewards which are posted onchain, and when creating a distribution, you are responsible for checking the results and eventually dispute them.

 - 2.If you are specifying an invalid pool address or a pool from an AMM that is not marked as supported, your rewards will not be taken into account and you will not be able to recover them.

 - 3.If you do not blacklist liquidity position managers or smart contract addresses holding LP tokens that are not natively supported by the Merkl system, or if you don't specify the addresses of the liquidity position managers that are not automatically handled by the system, then the script will not be able to take the specifities of these addresses into account, and it will reward them like a normal externally owned account would be.
 If these are smart contracts that do not support external rewards, then rewards that should be accruing to it will be lost.